 Import Text Wizard

-- If in your access application you are using TextTransfermethod for importing CSV file. after the import process Access skip or round your values.
+- If in your access application you are using TextTransfermethod for importing CSV file. after the import process Access skip or around your values.
 Add this line right above the line where you have call action TextTransfer:

 [YourSourceFile.txt].[YourColumn].numberformat = “@”